Nim: Circular nim

 but then three objects cannot be taken out in one move.

 Grundy's game

-In Grundy's game, another variation of Nim, a number of objects are placed in an initial heap and two players alternately divide a heap into two nonempty heaps of different sizes.
+In Grundy's game, another variation of nim, a number of objects are placed in an initial heap and two players alternately divide a heap into two nonempty heaps of different sizes.
 Thus, six objects may be divided into piles of 5+1 or 4+2, but not 3+3.
 Grundy's game can be played as either misère or normal play.

-Greedy Nim
+Greedy nim

-Greedy Nim is a variation wherein the players are restricted to choosing stones from only the largest pile.
+Greedy nim is a variation wherein the players are restricted to choosing stones from only the largest pile.
 It is a finite impartial game.
-Greedy Nim Misère has the same rules as Greedy Nim, but here the last player able to make a move loses.
+Greedy nim misère has the same rules as greedy nim, but the last player able to make a move loses.